259: FLASHBACKS DURING MY VISIT TO HOOVERVILLE

 As the clock hit five o’clock, I knew my two companions must’ve been exhausted.
 We had been on the road for nearly 300 miles over the past twelve hours and it was time to get to the hotel.
 As soon as we arrived at the Days Inn, which was located outside of downtown West Branch on the south side of I-80, Vicki registered while Tom unpacked their belongings from the van.

-Once in our room, my photographer set me alongside the television set where the three of us watched a movie called ‘Friday Night Lights’, which was reminiscent of our 2021 trip to Texas where we sat in the stands for a high school football game in Odessa between the Permian Panthers and Midland Bulldogs.
+Once in our room, my photographer set me alongside the television set where the three of us watched a movie called ‘Friday Night Lights’, which was reminiscent of our 2021 trip to Texas where we sat in the stands for a high school football game in Midland between the Permian Panthers and Midland Bulldogs.

 During the movie, I watched in disgust as Tom devoured a pint of chicken fried rice he had brought in a cooler from home and heated in the microwave oven.
 Then he washed the rice down with the caramel apple he bought at Lagomarcino’s Confectionery in Davenport.